chabazite/Agriculture_Analysis_App/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    └── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+        └── figures        <- Generated graphics and figures to be used in reporting
-    │
-    │
-    │
-    └── setup.py           <- makes project pip installable (pip install -e .) so src can be imported

 --------
   </details>